EmixamPP/linux-enable-ir-emitter/README.md

 ## How to enable your infrared emitter ?
 You don't necessarily have to install my utility software, it can be used directly from the cloned repertory.
 But you won't have access to all the features.

-1. To begin, please install the dépendency :
+1. To begin, please install the dependency wireshark :
   - `sudo pacman -S wireshark-cli` for Arch distro based
   - `sudo dnf install wireshark-cli` for Fedora distro based
   - `sudo apt install tshark` for Debian distro based